pgladyshev/WIn32-FileTypeDetector/README.md

-# WIn32-FileTypeDetector
+# Win32-FileTypeDetector

-A multi-threaded utility that uses libmagic to detect content type of files, whose name matches given regular expression
+This is a multi-threaded utility that uses libmagic to detect content type of files.
+Think of it as a Windows-only version of UNIX file designed to utilise full potential of multi-core PCs running Windows.

+## Requirements

+Microsoft Visual Studio 2017